bxparks/rpn83p/docs/USER_GUIDE_UNIT.md

 **Terminology**: A Denominate object is composed of a value (a floating point number) and its unit.

-Let's convert 68 degrees F to Celsius, then to Kelvin:
+Let's convert 68 degrees Fahrenheit to Celsius, then to Kelvin using the menu functions of `UNIT > TEMP` folder:

 | **Keys**          | **Display**                      |
 | ----------------  | ---------------------            |